Workflows & Actions

 decorated with @workflow.
 The class body has one method that matters,

-run(), and that body is what Waymark parses into a DAG.
+run(), and that body is what Waymark compiles into a durable program.

 import asyncio